gravitational/teleport/docs/4.0/quickstart.md

 We hope this quickstart guide has helped you to quickly set up and play with Teleport.
 For production environments, we strongly recommend the following:

 - Install HTTPS certificates for every Teleport proxy.
-If setting up in a HA config on AWS, GCP or another cloud you'll likely terminate SSL at a Load Balancer.
+If setting up in a HA config on AWS, GCP or another cloud you'll likely terminate TLS at a Load Balancer.
 In this case you'll need to start teleport with `--insecure`
 - Run Teleport `auth` on isolated servers.
 The auth service can run in a highly available (HA) configuration.